 Acknowledging the 20th anniversary of the Convention's enforcement in 2026.

 Aware of the importance of grasslands in the Carpathians, which could be said to be emblematic of the ecoregion and among the richest grassland biotopes in Europe.
 Their high biodiversity value is a direct result of hundreds of years of traditional management and animal husbandry.
 Yet arable agricultural intensification and abandonment of traditional grazing practices are an immediate threat.
-Maintaining therefore appropriate -usually traditional management methods is vital.
+Maintaining therefore appropriate usually traditional management methods is vital.

 Recognizing that grasslands and pastoralism are linked to diverse ecosystems, cultures, identities, traditional knowledge and historical experience coexisting with nature.
 These ecosystems support the livelihoods and food security of millions of people around the world and have many benefits, not only to pastoralists, but also to other communities through biodiversity conservation, carbon sequestration and delivery of clean water.
 Pastoralists make the most of a variable environment by using strategic mobility seasonally.